mautic/mautic-documentation/pages/12.Plugins/20.Zapier/docs.en.md

 There is no need to install any additional plugin.
 Zapier works with the API and webhooks already available within Mautic.

-### Setup Oauth2 Authentication in Mautic for Zapier 3.x
+### Set up OAuth2 Authentication in Mautic for Zapier 3.x

 This new version of the app improves authentication by implementing the Oauth2 protocol